antaldaniel/greendeal/content/post/2021-06-28-arabbarometer/index.md

 Of course, this harmonization is essential to get clean results like this:

-{{< figure src="/media/img/blogposts_2021/arabb-comparison-country-chart.png" caption="For evaluation of parliamentary elections dataset get the replication data and the code from the
-[Zenodo](hhttps://doi.org/10.5281/zenodo.5034759) open repository." numbered="true" >}}
+{{< figure src="/media/img/blogposts_2021/arabb-comparison-country-chart.png" caption="For evaluation or reuse of parliamentary elections dataset get the replication data and the code from the [Zenodo](hhttps://doi.org/10.5281/zenodo.5034759) open repository." numbered="true" >}}

 In our case study, we had three forms of missingness: the respondent *did not know* the answer, the respondent *did not want* to answer, and